kaifang98/tq_22/Cloud/README.md

 `a mobile app that only accepts wagers based on the user's location`

 ##
-Accenture is meeting with a well-known, global financial institution that specializes in private and commercial banking to discuss the migration of its sizable application ecosystem to the Cloud.
+A is meeting with a well-known, global financial institution that specializes in private and commercial banking to discuss the migration of its sizable application ecosystem to the Cloud.
 The client has quickly become overwhelmed with the available choices, complexity, and security.